eforemeka/personal-page/content/wigdtw/week-16.md

 I decided to change the Hugo theme I was using to something better.

 ### Ghosts of Co-Workers Past
 Mr. K reached out again for what would be the third time in 4 weeks.
-He wanted some help with something about his gmail account.
+He wanted some help with his gmail account.
 The details are too confidential to share so I'd just leave it at that.

 ### New German words/phrases I learned on Duolingo
 * *Beamter/Beamtin* - Civil Servant
 * *Zufrieden* - Content
 * *Geschichte* - History
 * *Hässlich* - Ugly
-* *Einzelzimmer* - Single room
-* *Doppelzimmer* - You guessed it, Double room
-* *Ich freue mich* - I look forward to it.
-* *Schlüssel* - Key.
-* *Gute Besserung* - Feel better.
-* *Nehmen* - To take.

-### Random knowledge I acquired during the week
-I have decided to add a new section for totally random and interesting things I learned about or came across during the week
-* *Circadian Rhythm* -
+* *Auch* - Also
-* *Do doctors scream STAT! the way they do in The Good Doctor?* -

 ### TV Series
 These are the TV shows I currently follow: